Collision Insurance Explained: What It Covers, Costs & When You Need It

 What's Covered by Collision Insurance

-Collision insurance provides comprehensive protection for vehicle-to-vehicle accidents.
-Whether you rear-end another car at a stoplight or get sideswiped on the highway, your collision coverage pays for your vehicle repairs.
-This applies even when you're at fault for the accident.
+Collision insurance provides protection for vehicle-to-vehicle accidents.
+Whether you rear-end another car at a stoplight or get sideswiped on the highway, your collision coverage pays for your vehicle repairs — even when you're at fault.

 Single-vehicle accidents receive full coverage under collision policies.
 If you swerve to avoid an animal and hit a tree, crash into a fence, strike a utility pole, or drive into a ditch, collision insurance handles the repair bills.
 Damage from hitting potholes or road debris also falls under this coverage.